ryanspletzer/ryanspletzer.github.io/_posts/2023-04-16-getting-burned.md

 of healthy skepticism lessons.
 And that's just about things that actually exist -- it turns out, some things [don't](https://en.wikipedia.org/wiki/Theranos).

-Then there is a whole other realm of technologies that were potentially ground-breaking, but just ahead of their time.
+An offshoot of these examples are technologies that were potentially ground-breaking, but just ahead of their time.
 People forget about [Ping](https://en.wikipedia.org/wiki/ITunes_Ping), the "social network for music," from Apple.
 If you look at Spotify today, it fills much of that niche.
 Remember [Google Wave](https://en.wikipedia.org/wiki/Google_Wave)?
 Meet Notion, and its competitors like Microsoft Loop.